 The animals have also begun their spring projects, mainly that of preparing for their crops, well, babies.
 The chickadee family we were watching so happily build in a new housing project in our yard, encountered a problem.
+(You may remember their decision process in Chickadee Choices.)
 A sparrow problem.
 A herd of sparrows decided they liked the location, and the furnishings.
 The leader of the pack, Mr. Sparrow proceeded to move in, chasing away the tinier (and outnumbered) Mr. and Mrs. Chickadee.

 As the master of the yard, I stepped in.
 I had a talk with the sparrows, and explained that the chickadee family was here first, had provided the nesting material, and they needed to find another spot for their brood.
 They left.